Graham Latimer: Biography

-He died in 2016 at the age of 90 after developing Parkinson's disease.
+Latimer died on 7 June 2016, at the age of 90, after developing Parkinson's disease.
+He had been predeceased by his wife, Emily, Lady Latimer, the previous year.

 Honours and awards

-In the 1980 Queen's Birthday Honours, Latimer was appointed a Knight Commander of the Order of the British Empire.
+Latimer was awarded the Queen Elizabeth II Silver Jubilee Medal in 1977.
+In the 1980 Queen's Birthday Honours, he was appointed a Knight Commander of the Order of the British Empire.
+In 1990, he received the New Zealand 1990 Commemoration Medal.

+Latimer's wife, Emily, Lady Latimer, was awarded both the New Zealand 1990 Commemoration Medal and the New Zealand Suffrage Centennial Medal 1993.